Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/working-with-node/create-and-add-paragraph-node/_index.md

 ---
-title: Create And Add Paragraph Node
-linktitle: Create And Add Paragraph Node
+title: Create And Add Paragraph Node linktitle:Create And Add Paragraph Node
 second_title: Aspose.Words for .NET API Reference
 description: Create and add a paragraph node to your Word documents with Aspose.Words for .NET.
 type: docs